agentlang-ai/agentlang-docs/docs/language/reference/business-logic/dataflow.md

 # Dataflow

-Business and data-processing logic is expressed in Fractl as *dataflows*.
+Business and data-processing logic is expressed in Agentlang as *dataflows*.
 A `dataflow` declaration will have the following general syntax:

 ```clojure